EndreoT/ClientReactivation/README.md

 appointment but forget to do so.
 This project aims to solve that by setting up a reminder system to alert a business to when a client should be contacted for reactivation.

 Client infomation is stored in a NOSQL database via the tinydb package.
-Installation instructions and furter information on the database can be found at https://github.com/msiemens/tinydb.
+Installation instructions and further information on the database can be found at https://github.com/msiemens/tinydb.
 If you are installing tinydb using an Anaconda virtual environment, the easiest way I found is to install with conda run using the command: conda install -c conda-forge tinydb